Election security? Trump admin has no central plan, no one in charge

 Asked to comment, a spokeswoman for the National Security Council, who declined to allow her name to be used, said in an email: "The NSC leads the regular and continuous coordination of the whole of government approach to addressing foreign malign influence and election security."

 Asked who at the NSC was responsible, she did not respond.
-The White House eliminated the job of deputy national security adviser for cyber security on the National Security Council.
+The White House eliminated the job of cyber security coordinator on the National Security Council.

+The White House statement released after Friday's meeting lacked details of any new security efforts.

+"The President’s discussion with his NSC addressed threats posed to our elections from malign foreign actors, efforts underway to provide cybersecurity assistance to state and local authorities, and actions to investigate, prosecute, and hold accountable those who illegally attempt to interfere in our political and electoral processes," the White House statement said.
+"The Trump Administration will continue to provide the support necessary to the owners of elections systems — state and local governments — to secure their elections."

-"Unless the president is personally invested and mobilizing vocally and forcefully the executive branch, the government does not approach something like this with the power that is there," said John McLaughlin, a former CIA director and MSNBC contributor.
+John McLaughlin, a former CIA director and MSNBC contributor, said that "unless the president is personally invested and mobilizing vocally and forcefully the executive branch, the government does not approach something like this with the power that is there."

 Not only hasn't Trump done that — he has repeatedly cast doubt on the very idea that Russia intervened in the election, a finding endorsed by every senior member of his national security team.
 On Sunday night, he tweeted that the idea is "a big hoax."
 His press spokeswoman said he meant that to refer to the charges that his campaign colluded, but the tweet didn't say that.